 The Bible clearly describes at least two dimensions of existence and alludes to others.
-The two dimensions of existence that concern humanity are the physical dimension in which humanity exists and the spiritual dimension in which God the Father and Jesus Christ exist.
+The two dimensions of existence that concern humanity are the physical realm in which humanity exists and the spirit-realm in which God the Father and Jesus Christ exist.

-The New Testament writers were inspired to record the great difference between the physical and the spiritual dimensions of existence many times.
-In Paul's letter to the Church at Corinth, he carefully explains that there is a difference between the physical and the spiritual existence.
+The New Testament writers were inspired to record the differences between the physical and the spirit dimensions of existence many times.
+In Paul's letter to the elect at Corinth, he carefully explains that there is a difference between the physical and the spirit existence:

-Paul explains that there is a great difference between spiritual and physical dimensions of existence, and that the spiritual dimension is superior to the physical dimension.
+Paul explains that there is a great difference between spirit and physical realms, and that the spirit-realm is superior to the physical realm.

 In verses 45-49, Paul again shows that the Father intends to transform those called to salvation from a physical life-form to a spiritual life-form:

-There is a distinct difference between the physical and the spiritual existence; the first Adam (man) was made a physical being of the physical dimension of time and space, the second Adam (a son of God) will be composed of spirit, which is of the spirit dimension of time and space.
+There is a distinct difference between the physical and the spirit realms; the first Adam (man) was made a physical being of the physical dimension of existence, the second Adam (a son of God) will be composed of spirit, which is of the spirit dimension of existence.